 Qingdao Acta Biotechnology Co., Ltd. specializes in the manufacturing and supply of five core cellulose and starch derivatives: Microcrystalline Cellulose (MCC), Carboxymethyl Cellulose (CMC), Hydroxypropyl Methylcellulose (HPMC), Hydroxyethyl Methylcellulose (HEMC), and Modified Starch.
 These functional ingredients are trusted by formulators across the food, pharmaceutical, and construction industries for their proven performance, regulatory compliance, and consistent quality.

 Cellulose stabilizers are a class of functional ingredients derived from natural cellulose — the structural fiber found in plant cell walls.
 Through controlled chemical and physical processing, cellulose is transformed into highly versatile derivatives including Microcrystalline Cellulose (MCC), Carboxymethyl Cellulose (CMC), Hydroxypropyl Methylcellulose (HPMC), Hydroxyethyl Methylcellulose (HEMC), and Modified Starch.
-These ingredients are widely adopted across the food and pharmaceutical industries because of their ability to modify texture, control viscosity, stabilize emulsions, and support formulation integrity under a broad range of processing conditions.
+Food and pharmaceutical manufacturers widely adopt these ingredients because they improve texture, stability, and formulation performance.

 As food stabilizers, cellulose derivatives play a central role in modern food manufacturing.
 CMC in food systems prevents phase separation and improves mouthfeel.
 It maintains consistent viscosity in sauces, dairy beverages, plant-based milk, and ice cream.
 HPMC uses in food include emulsification, water retention in bakery products, and fat replacement in low-calorie formulations.
 MCC gel modifies texture in reduced-fat dairy and stabilizes suspensions in protein drinks.
 It forms a colloidal network that keeps particles evenly distributed throughout shelf life.
 Modified starch complements cellulose-based systems with thickening, binding, and moisture control.
 This is especially relevant in heat-processed and frozen food products.

 Beyond food, these same materials function as critical pharmaceutical excipients in drug manufacturing.
 In pharma, MCC serves as a binder, diluent, and disintegrant in tablet production.
 It is one of the most widely used excipients in the USP, EP, and JP pharmacopoeias.
-CMC and HPMC are used in oral suspensions, controlled-release tablets, and topical gels.
-Their viscosity-building and film-forming properties enable precise control over drug release.
+Formulators use CMC and HPMC in oral suspensions, controlled-release tablets, and topical gels to achieve precise viscosity and release control.

 Explore the application categories below to find the right ingredient for your formulation needs.。